Employment and Contract Opportunities

 EMPLOYMENT OPPORTUNITY:

-The Wayne County Juvenile and Probate Court is seeking applications for a full-time Deputy Clerk 1.
-The minimum starting salary for this position is $16.81 per hour.
-This position serves at the pleasure of the Judge and reports to the Chief Deputy Clerk.
+The Wayne County Juvenile and Probate Court is seeking applications for a full-time Deputy Clerk.
+The placement level depends upon the experience/education and skill level of the successful applicant.
+The minimum starting salary for a Deputy Clerk 1 position is $17.06 per hour; a Deputy Clerk 2 position is $17.92 per hour; and a Deputy Clerk 3 position is $20.48 per hour.
+This position serves at the pleasure of the Judge.

 1. Maintains case files in both electronic and paper formats;